OPINION

 ADMISSION OF PHOTOGRAPH

-In his next issue, the defendant contends that the trial court erred by admitting into evidence a photograph of the driver's seat in which Dawson had been sitting.
-The photograph depicts bloodstains on the seat as well as a small amount of unidentified material which the defendant describes as "what could be considered guts."
-He argues that the photograph was not probative of any issue and that it was prejudicial and served merely to "inflame the jury."
-The State responds that the photograph was offered in order to prove that Dawson "did not have a weapon in the front seat, and to show the force from the close range shots that threw [him] over to the armrest, where he bled considerably."
-At trial and upon the defendant's objection to the introduction of this photograph, the trial court found,
+In his next issue, the defendant contends that the trial court erred by admitting into evidence a photograph of the driver’s seat in which Dawson had been sitting.
+The photograph depicts bloodstains on the seat as well as a small amount of unidentified material which the defendant describes as “what could be considei-ed guts.”
+He argues that the photograph was not probative of any issue and that it was prejudicial and served merely to “inflame the jury.”
+The State responds that the photograph was offered in order to prove that Dawson “did not have a weapon in the front seat, and to show the force from the close range shots that threw [him] over to the armrest, where he bled considerably.”
+At trial and upon the defendant’s objection to the introduction of this photograph, the trial court found,

 There is some smearing of blood.
-I don't believewell, in the court's opinion, looking at that, it's not unduly prejudicial.
-It doesn't elicit any particular revulsion in light of what's commonly on television for adult viewing these days. . . .
-It's not particularly bloody.
-Now, I don't think any adults or any ordinary jury is going to get particularly revolted or so distressed by looking at some moderate to small amount of dried blood on a front seat.
+I don’t believe — well, in the court’s opinion, looking at that, it’s not unduly prejudicial.
+It doesn’t elicit any particular revulsion in light of what’s commonly on television for adult viewing these days....
+It’s not particularly bloody.
+Now, I don’t think any adults or any ordinary jury is going to get particularly revolted or so distressed by looking at some moderate to small amount of dried blood on a front seat.

-Under our rules of evidence, the test for determining whether evidence is "relevant" is easy to pass: "evidence having any tendency to make the existence of any fact that is of consequence to the determination of the action more probable or less probable than it would be without the evidence" is relevant.
+Under our rules of evidence, the test for determining whether evidence is “relevant” is easy to pass: “evidence having any tendency to make the existence of any fact that is of consequence to the determination of the action more probable or less probable than it would be without the evidence” is relevant.
 Tenn.
 R. Evid.
-401. As the State points out in its brief, the defendant had been charged with premeditated first-degree murder.
+401. As the State points out in its brief, the defendant had been charged with premeditated firstdegree murder.
 In order to prove this offense, the State had to prove that the defendant killed Dawson intentionally, deliberately and with premeditation.
-See T.C.A. § 39-13-202(a)(1) (1989 Supp).
-The amount of blood depicted in the photograph, together with the implied position of the victim's body, satisfies the definition of relevant evidence insofar as tending to prove that the defendant shot Dawson intentionally and/or deliberately.
-That is, the photograph was probative as to the effect of the gunshots upon Dawson's body and, therefore, as to the issue of whether the defendant shot him accidentally or intentionally and/or deliberately.
-The photograph was also probative as to the State's theory of how the victim was killed.
+See T.C.A. § 39-13-202(a)(l) (1989 Supp).
+The amount of blood depicted in the photograph, together with the implied position of the victim’s body, satisfies the definition of relevant evidence insofar as tending to prove that the defendant shot Dawson intentionally and/or deliberately.
+That is, the photograph was probative as to the effect of the gunshots upon Dawson’s body and, therefore, as to the issue of whether the defendant shot him accidentally or intentionally and/or deliberately.
+The photograph was also probative as to the State’s theory of how the victim was killed.
 Therefore, we disagree with the defendant that the photograph was not relevant.

-While relevant, a photograph may be excluded "if its probative value is substantially outweighed by the danger of unfair prejudice."
+While relevant, a photograph may be excluded “if its probative value is substantially outweighed by the danger of unfair prejudice.”
 Tenn.
 R. Evid.
-403. However, this balancing test is committed to the sound discretion of the trial court, and its decision *295 will not be disturbed on appeal absent a showing of clear abuse of discretion.
-State v.
-Stephenson, 878 S.W.2d 530, 542 (Tenn.1994).
-No such showing has been made here.
-This issue is accordingly without merit.[4]
+403. However, this balancing test is committed to the sound discretion of the trial court, and its decision

 TRIAL COURT’S RESPONSE TO JUROR QUESTIONS